dlang/DIPs/DIPs/1NNN-ADR.md

 query(i"Select name from people where age > $min_age");
 ```

-With a plain string, that will compile successfully, but throw a sql syntax error.
+If the spec were a plain string, that will compile successfully, but throw a sql syntax error.
 Oh, the user realizes, I need to add the specifier:

 ```
 query(i"Select name from people where age > ${?1}min_age");